 Imagine if your doctor followed this standard when recommending medical treatment: you need a treatment for a serious ailment and the doctor recommends a “suitable” treatment.
 Not the best or most appropriate treatment, but a suitable one.
 He could offer you superior treatment, but instead he recommends a treatment using a pharmaceutical company that, in fact, pays him a good deal of money for such recommendations.

 Seems absurd, doesn’t it?
 But this is exactly what investors face when choosing a financial advisor.
 The choice of an advisor who uses “suitable” as a standard for advice, or an advisor who is bound to a fiduciary standard to put the client first.
-It’s one of the top five critical factors you need to consider when hiring an investment management firm.
+It’s one of the top ten critical factors you need to consider when hiring an investment management firm.

 Hiring a worthy financial advisor